 Weapons of Mass Participation: Social Media, Radicalization, and the Politics of Crowdfunding for War in Iraq and Syria

 In the last five years, North American and European civilians have been traveling by the hundreds to engage in combat operations against the Islamic State (ISIS) in the globalized and decentralized battlefields of Iraq and Syria.
 This talk focuses on two aspects of this phenomenon.
-First, Nicole argues that these individuals represent a different kind of fighter from both private military contractors and battlefield laborers profiled in the private security literature.
+First, researcher and guest lecturer Nicole Grove from University of Hawaii argues that these individuals represent a different kind of fighter from both private military contractors and battlefield laborers profiled in the private security literature.
 She suggests that these combatants represent a structural difference in their relationship to conflict insofar as capital becomes a means rather than an end in the innovation of violence.
 She refers to these combatants as violence entrepreneurs.

 The second part of the talk focuses on how the imagined communities who support these fighters, both morally and financially, through the banal networks of Facebook and peer-to-peer funding platforms like GoFundMe, suggest a radical deviation from conventional organizational structures and capacities for waging combat.
 Here, crowdfunding platforms function as a kind of prosthesis that allows individuals to participate in wars and to mobilize forms of nationalism that do not always graft onto the state.
 While crowdfunding may not fully displace the collective action benefits that the state organizes through taxation, these platforms allow for the introduction of a new iPhone-armed competitor on these networked battlefields.